AnUnsocialPigeon/PaintCalculator/README.md

   - Walls require 1 coat of paint
   - Cant have a room less than or equal to 0cm large in any direction

+Things to add:
+  - Scalable resolution
+    - i dont know how to do that :(
+  - Nicer formatting somehow
+  - Metric Conversions?
+  -